We are a small, fully qualified and insured, deer management group operating across the south of England and Wales.

-We will happily meet to discuss landowner needs, and create a deer management plan to match these.
 We do not charge for our services, do not take out paying clients and are not interested in trophy hunting.
-Our objective is that we and the landowners we work with receive professionally butchered venison; this is healthy, ethically sourced, and has next to no carbon footprint.
-Food miles could not be lower!
+Our aim is providing professional and sustainable deer management, to meet the individual requirements of landowners.
+At the same time, we - and the landowners we work with - benefit from a ready supply of healthy, ethically sourced, and delicious venison.

 Southern Deer Services: responsible and committed deer management